gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/repository-browser-gij-cloud.md

     </div>
 </div>

 The Repository Browser provides a view into your connected repositories in Jira Cloud.
-From the Repository browser page you can see summaries of:
+From the Repository browser page, you can see summaries of:

-*   Repository
+- Repository
-*   Most recent issue associated by a commit
+- Most recent issue associated by a commit
-*   Last updated by commit author
+- Last updated by commit author
-*   Last commit date/time
+- Last commit date/time
-*   Personal Access Token management
+- Personal Access Token management

 &nbsp;